Research project Connecting consumers and producers to rebalance farmers’ position through ambassador trainings

 Relevance/Valorization

-COCOREADO ends with some useful findings: positive as well as interesting but also disappointing ones.
-Specifically, participation of local farmers in tenders for public procurement files has proven to be very difficult.
-The barriers for farmers in such tenders and the legal constraints as a government to buy locally and seasonally have been clearly identified.
-The project group has prepared policy advice around this problem, and also developed a decision support tool to help governments make their procurement policies more sustainable.
-On the more positive side, favorably-selected existing innovative and fair chain solutions have been documented as a source of inspiration.
-There are 14 "replicability roadmaps" on the table that can help to successfully roll out their approach or formula in various other European contexts.
-5 "seed initiatives" (creation of not yet existing initiatives) were also documented and available for educational purposes and future multi-actor projects.
-Finally, useful observations were made during this innovative way of engaging actors through the ambassador network.
-This will be useful in many subsequent multi-actor projects.
-Europe has the ambition is to achieve more relevant and faster applied knowledge and innovation using multi-actor approaches.
+The COCOREADO project is unique due to the food-changer's intense involvement in every step of the project.
+This group selected the most relevant of the long list of existing food initiatives for further elaboration and roll-out.
+There are both useful positive, and also interesting but unhelpful findings: participation of local farmers in tenders for public procurement files proves very difficult.
+The barriers for farmers in such tenders and the legal constraints as a government to buy locally and seasonally are clearly identified.
+The project group drafted policy advice around this problem, and also developed a decision support tool to help governments make their procurement policies more sustainable.
+On the more positive side, favourably-selected existing innovative and fair chain solutions have been documented as a source of inspiration.
+There are 14 'replicability roadmaps' on the table that can help to successfully roll out their approach or formula, in various other European contexts.
+Also documented and available for educational purposes and future multi-actor projects are the 5 'seed initiatives' (setting up initiatives that do not yet exist).
+Finally, useful observations were made on our innovative way of engaging actors through the ambassador network, which is useful in many subsequent multi-actor projects.
+Europe aims to achieve more relevant and faster applied knowledge and innovation through such approaches.